 In multiple round elections, results from the very last round of that election are never coded in an previous round's variables.
 The variables coded for each election round should reflect only the status of the election at the point of that particular round.
 For example: NELDA39, "Was the incumbent replaced?" should reflect the status of the incumbent at the end of that particular round, not whether the incumbent was replaced in subsequent rounds.
 Thus, the answer is usually "no" until last round of the election unless the incumbent has been formally succeeded by someone else at the conclusion of a non-final round.
 Some attributes will not change between rounds and will be the same for all rounds.
 For example, in elections in which the government harasses the opposition, this variable is unlikely to change significantly between rounds, but the coding rules allow for this possibility.

 The list of countries covered follows Gleditsch and Ward's List of Independent States.
-All states in existence for any period between 1945 and 2015 are included.
+All states in existence for any period between 1945 and 2020 are included.
 The full list of countries included and years covered is provided in the codebook.
-Micro-states are included in the 5.0 release.
+Micro-states are included starting with the 5.0 release.
 Coverage dates follow each included country, and if the beginning year is not 1945, it is equal to the country's date of independence.

 Primary sources used to code NELDA variables include those listed below, although other sources were used when required, such as detailed case histories of specific countries.
 In some cases our data conflict with existing data on elections, and we have made extensive efforts to uncover sources of disagreement and ensure consistent coding.